A Sense Of Reasoning

 Almost instantly, the boy recoiled, turning away from her, his head shaking in disbelief.

 Emily moved up behind him and wrapped her arms around the boy, ‘Oh, Joe . . .
 I’m so sorry.’
-She allowed the weight of her to rest against his back, ‘you poor, poor fool.’
+Then, she allowed her weight to rest against his back, ‘you poor, poor fool.’

 ‘Emily . . . what’s happening to me?’